CYH4157/AnomalyGPT/code/multinode.md

 ## Step 2: Set up passwordless SSH login on all nodes

 Ensure Passwordless SSH Login
-* Installation of the required tools
+* Installation of the required tools, make sure for each node(master and worker)
 ```
 apt-get update
 apt install openssh-server